-Before setting tweaks you need to perform photos alignment and build a dense cloud.
+Before setting tweaks you need to perform photos alignment and build point cloud.
 Full information about general workflow in Metashape is available in our article - 3D model reconstruction.

 1. Select Tools > Preferences... and open Advanced tab.
 Click Tweaks button on the Metashape Preferences dialog window.